National Taskforce On SDGs Appoints First Ever Sub-group On GDI - UrduPoint

 National Taskforce On SDGs Appoints First Ever Sub-group On GDI

-According to the notification, Convener, National Taskforce on SDGs ans Special Assistant to the Prime Minister Romina Khurshid Alam under the patron-ship of the Speaker National Assembly.
+According to the notification, Convener, National Taskforce on SDGs and Special Assistant to the Prime Minister Romina Khurshid Alam appointed the subgroup under the patron-ship of the Speaker National Assembly.

 The GDI comprised of Convener, MNAs Shaza Fatima Khawaja, Romina Khurshid Alam, Dr. Nisar Cheema, Syeda Nausheen lftikhar, Syed Mustafa Mehmood, Raza Rabbani Khar, Dr. Shazia Sobia Aslam Soomro, James lqbal, Shahida Akhtar Ali, Engr.